-5. Know that you can still have beautiful breasts.
-"There are so many times when women come into my office and they’re just devastated," says Kopkash.
-"But then they realize their options.
+6. Know that you can still have beautiful breasts.
+“There are so many times when women come into my office and they’re just devastated,” says Kopkash.
+“But then they realize their options.
 They learn that we can take out the cancer and they still have the breasts they want.
-It offers a positive outlook on such an awful thing."
+It offers a positive outlook on what can be a scary diagnosis.”

 Depending on your breast size and your cosmetic goals, there are some options for breast reconstruction:

 - Implant procedures use saline or silicone gel-filled implants to reconstruct the shape and look of your breast.
+“Our implant technology has changed and improved significantly,” says Antony.
+“We can now provide a wide range of sizes and feels that are fitted for all body types.”
 After the breast cancer surgeon removes the tumor and breast tissue, a plastic surgeon will place the implant under your chest muscles.
 You can have this procedure at the same time as your mastectomy, or after your mastectomy if you need radiation or other treatments.

-- Tissue flap procedures use tissue from your stomach, back, thighs or buttocks to rebuild the breast.
-These very complex procedures are done by skilled plastic surgeons who specialize in microvascular breast reconstruction.
+- Microvascular tissue flap procedures, including TRAM flap and DIEP flap, use tissue from your stomach, back, thighs or buttocks to rebuild the breast.
+These very complex procedures are done by a skilled plastic surgeon who specializes in microvascular breast reconstruction.
 Flap procedures have evolved in recent years, giving women more options and safer options than they had 10 years ago.

-- Reduction lumpectomy is a relatively new option for women having breast conservation surgery.
-In this procedure, a breast cancer surgeon can remove the tumor and then often works as a team with a plastic surgeon to perform a breast reduction or lift for women who have large or sagging breasts.
+- Oncoplastic breast reduction is a relatively new option for women having breast conservation surgery (lumpectomy).
+During this procedure, a breast cancer surgeon can remove the tumor and then often works as a team with a plastic surgeon to perform a breast reduction or lift for women who have large or sagging breasts.